William Llewellyn Morgan: Rugby career

 One of the first clubs that Morgan was affiliated to was Guy's Hospital, following his older brother Teddy Morgan, who was already a Welsh international rugby player.
 During the 1905/06 season while representing Guy's, Morgan was invited to play for invitational touring team the Barbarians.

 By 1908, Morgan was back in Wales, and playing for first class Welsh team, Cardiff.
 It was while representing Cardiff, that Morgan was selected for the Anglo-Welsh team to tour Australia and New Zealand with his brother Teddy.
 The British team were outclassed in the first Test Match against New Zealand in Dunedin, and five replacements were made for the second test in Wellington, which included both Morgan and his brother.
-Morgan found himself one of three halfbacks, in an unorthodox formation which mimicked the New Zealand seven man pack.
-Joining Morgan at half back were two other Welsh players, James "Tuan" Jones and moved from threequarters, Reggie Gibbs.
+Morgan found himself one of three halfbacks, in an unorthodox formation which mimicked the New Zealand seven-man pack.
+Joining Morgan at half back were two other Welsh players, James "Tuan" Jones and, moved from threequarters, Reggie Gibbs.
 The game ended in a 3-3 draw and Morgan was reselected for the final test in Auckland.

-Despite his considerable rugby experience to date it took until 1910 for Morgan to win a cap for his own birth country, Wales.
+Despite his considerable rugby experience, it took until 1910 for Morgan to win a cap for his own birth country, Wales.
 In a home game played at the Cardiff Arms Park, Morgan was brought into the Welsh team to face Scotland as part of the Five Nations Championship as a replacement for Dicky Owen.
 Morgan was partnered at halfback with Percy Bush, which saw the Welsh team win by a comfortable 14 points to nil.
 The next game, Morgan was replaced by Newport's Tommy Vile and didn't represent Wales again.

 After his rugby career for Cardiff came to an end, Morgan would often turn out for French team Stade Bordelais, where he was nicknamed "Billy Bordeaux".